superkerokero/naruhodo-viewer/README.md

 ![Webpage added to graph](img/snapshot5.png)

 * You can use clustering functions in the `setting` menu to cluster certain nodes together.
 A cluster node is repsented in a `database` shape like in the following snapshot.
+You can open a cluster by clicking the cluster node.
 Currently 3 types of clustering are supported:
   * Cluster by synonyms
   * Cluster by coreferences
   * Cluster by meaning(for meaningless stop words)
+* You can also use `ClusterAll` and `OpenAll` buttons to cluster or open all available clustering types at once.

 ![Clustering](img/snapshot6.png)